relaycorp/webcrypto-kms-js/README.md

-# kms-js
+# Node.js client for Key Management Services (KMSs)

-Node.js client that abstracts Key Management Services like GCP KMS
+This library abstracts the communication with KMSs (e.g., [GCP KMS](https://cloud.google.com/security-key-management)), allowing you to use the same code to communicate with different KMSs.